aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/_index.md

 ## **Convert SVG to PDF**

 PDF is a file format supported by all operating systems, used for presenting images, documents and books.
 Files in PDF can be easily viewed, printed, and shared online.

 Consider SVG to PDF conversion scenario using **RenderTo()** method:

  - Initialize a document using  **SVGDocument()** constructer ([light.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/light.svg)).
- - Initialize an instance of the [**PdfRenderingOptions**](https://apireference.aspose.com/svg/net/aspose.svg.rendering.pdf/pdfrenderingoptions) class and  specify document's properties.
+ - Initialize an instance of the [**PdfRenderingOptions**](https://apireference.aspose.com/svg/net/aspose.svg.rendering.pdf/pdfrenderingoptions) class and specify the document's properties.
  - Create a new instance of the [**PdfDevice**](https://apireference.aspose.com/svg/net/aspose.svg.rendering.pdf/pdfdevice) class, pass the **PdfRenderingOptions** and output file path to **PdfDevice()** method.
  - Convert the document by [**RenderTo()**](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/methods/renderto) method.